AHryczuk/AHryczuk.github.io/_pages/phdstudent.md

 The <a href="https://gradschool.ncbj.gov.pl"> NCBJ graduate school </a> website contains all the necessary information for admission procedure, courses etc. and some additional useful information.

 Some information about Theoretical High Energy Physics group at <a href="https://www.ncbj.gov.pl/en"> NCBJ</a> can be found <a href="https://www.ncbj.gov.pl/en/particle-theory-group"> here</a>.
 The environment is friendly and very international with English being the default language within the group.
+The offices of the Department are located on the Ochota campus not far from the city centre, neighbouring the Physics Department of the University.

 Contract:
 --------